 How long does it take to become a clinical psychologist?

-To become a licensed clinical psychologist, it usually takes about 8-12 years to meet the requirements for a clinical psychologist which includes earning an undergraduate degree, graduate degree in interred speciality and gaining experience to practice medicine.
+To become a licensed clinical psychologist, it usually takes about 8-12 years to meet the requirements for a clinical psychologist which includes earning an undergraduate degree, graduates degree in interred specialty, and gaining experience to practice medicine.
 This time frame also requires considering factors such as choosing part-time or full-time programs or choosing to earn an online degree in psychology.
 These lengthen or shorten the overall time you take to become a clinical psychologist.
-To take closer look,
+To take a closer look,

-Master’s degree in psychology: 2 years - In this advanced degree, you are allowed to choose the specialisation of your choice and offers 33-36 credits.
-With in-depth knowledge you also gain research skills and are required to write a thesis to earn the degree.
+Master’s degree in psychology: 2 years - In this advanced degree, you are allowed to choose the specialization of your choice, and offer 33-36 credits.
+With in-depth knowledge, you also gain research skills and are required to write a thesis to earn a degree.